Xetra (trading system): History

 The trading technology of Xetra replaced the IBIS trading platform on 28 November 1997.
 Advocates cited execution prices in line with the market, low transaction costs, equality, geographical location, and the anonymity of trading partners in its favour.
 The main challenges discerned were to ensure system stability and availability, scalability, latency, and long-term growth in market activity.

+The name Xetra was coined by Manfred Gotta.